-Courts Service website – the excellent home page of the Irish Courts Service with the legal diary online, information about courts nationwide, links and the most important recent decisions of the superior courts.
+Courts Service – the excellent home page of the Irish Courts Service with the legal diary online, information about courts nationwide, links and the most important recent decisions of the superior courts.

 Irish Statute Book – all Irish statutes from 1922 in a searchable database, plus the Irish Constitution and statutory instruments.
 An invaluable resource.